History of human migration: Post-colonial and labor migrations in Western Europe

+The Netherlands witnessed the arrival of approximately 300,000 'repatriates' from the former Dutch East Indies (now Indonesia) between 1949 and 1950, which led to tensions between native Dutch citizens and Indo-Dutch newcomers.
+The subsequent decades saw labor migration from Morocco and Turkey.
+Similarly in Germany, the Wirtschaftswunder (economic miracle) inspired recruitment of 'temporary laborers,' many of whom settled permanently in Europe, prompting debates about integration and national identity.

+France's post-colonial migration involved significant numbers of individuals from North and Sub-Saharan Africa, especially Algeria, Morocco, and Senegal.
+The complexities of French citizenship laws and the legacy of colonialism influenced the integration experiences of these migrants.

 Partition of India

 In 1947, upon the Partition of India, large populations moved from India to Pakistan and vice versa, depending on their religious beliefs.
 The partition was created by the Indian Independence Act 1947 as a result of the dissolution of the British Indian Empire.
 The partition displaced up to 17 million people in the former British Indian Empire, with estimates of loss of life varying from several hundred thousand to a million.
 Muslim residents of the former British India migrated to Pakistan (including East Pakistan, now Bangladesh), whilst Hindu and Sikh residents of Pakistan and Hindu residents of East Pakistan (now Bangladesh) moved in the opposite direction.

 In modern India, estimates based on industry sectors mainly employing migrants suggest that there are around 100 million circular migrants in India.
 Caste, social networks and historical precedents play a powerful role in shaping patterns of migration.

 Research by the Overseas Development Institute identifies a rapid movement of labor from slower- to faster-growing parts of the economy.
 Migrants can often find themselves excluded by urban housing policies, and migrant support initiatives are needed to give workers improved access to market information, certification of identity, housing and education.

 In the riots which preceded the partition in the Punjab region, between 200,000 and 500,000 people were killed in the retributive genocide.
 U.N.H.C.R. estimates 14 million Hindus, Sikhs and Muslims were displaced during the partition.
 Scholars call it the largest mass migration in human history: Nigel Smith, in his book Pakistan: History, Culture, and Government, calls it "history's greatest migration."